mdnuruzzamanKALLOL/CNN-Implementation_2/README.md

 ![resnet](https://user-images.githubusercontent.com/105699438/230710955-2be90d79-dfa8-47a5-b14d-5cbb1efaab59.png)

 @ A 7×7 kernel convolution alongside 64 other kernels with a 2-sized stride. <br/>
-@ A max pooling layer with a 2-sized stride.
+@ A max pooling layer with a 2-sized stride. <br/>
 @ 9 more layers—3×3,64 kernel convolution, another with 1×1,64 kernels, and a third with 1×1,256 kernels.
-These 3 layers are repeated 3 times.
+These 3 layers are repeated 3 times. <br/>
-@ 12 more layers with 1×1,128 kernels, 3×3,128 kernels, and 1×1,512 kernels, iterated 4 times.
+@ 12 more layers with 1×1,128 kernels, 3×3,128 kernels, and 1×1,512 kernels, iterated 4 times. <br/>
-@ 18 more layers with 1×1,256 cores, and 2 cores 3×3,256 and 1×1,1024, iterated 6 times.
+@ 18 more layers with 1×1,256 cores, and 2 cores 3×3,256 and 1×1,1024, iterated 6 times. <br/>
-@ 9 more layers with 1×1,512 cores, 3×3,512 cores, and 1×1,2048 cores iterated 3 times.
+@ 9 more layers with 1×1,512 cores, 3×3,512 cores, and 1×1,2048 cores iterated 3 times. <br/>
-                 (up to this point the network has 50 layers)
+                 (up to this point the network has 50 layers) <br/>

-@Average pooling, followed by a fully connected layer with 1000 nodes, using the softmax activation function.
+@Average pooling, followed by a fully connected layer with 1000 nodes, using the softmax activation function. <br/>

+# ResNet-50 Transfer Learning with Keras

+Transfer learning means taking a pre-trained machine learning model and repurposing it for another related task for faster development.
+You can load a pretrained version of the neural network trained on more than a million images from the ImageNet database.
+The pretrained neural network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
+As a result, the neural network has learned rich feature representations for a wide range of images.
+It helps achieve higher performance even if the model is trained on a smaller dataset.